 - 1 tsp yeast

-- Add yeast and sugar to 1/2 cup warm water and allow to proof.
+- Add yeast and honey to 118 g (1/2 cup) warm water and allow to proof.

 - In the meantime, combine flour and salt in a dough bowl.
 Using your hand, mix in oil.